Do you want to know more about basic SEO for architects in 2022 and beyond?

 Making sure your audience can access your website is best practice anyway but it can also impact your SEO!

-In 2015, Google rolled out an algorithmic update which demoted any webpage that wasn’t mobile-friendly.
+In 2015, Google rolled out an algorithmic update that demoted any webpage that wasn’t mobile-friendly.

 Make sure your webpage has alternative text on images, so those with visual impairments can still hear a description of what they could be seeing.